unicef/etools/docs/feature-flags.rst

 Feature Flags in eTools
 -----------------------

-In addition to the functionality provided by django-waffle, we add the ability to turn flags on based on the user's ``country`` value.
+In addition to the functionality provided by django-waffle, we add the ability to turn flags or switches on based on the user's ``country`` value.
 (This is sometimes also called "Tenant" or "Workspace").

+Note: the main difference between a *switch* and a *flag* is that a switch is not dependent on a request object.
+It uses the tenant value set in the DB connection, while a flag uses the tenant value from the request.
+Flags are also more versatile because they can be activated by a variety of conditions, while switches are either ON or OFF based on the tenant.

 Superuser workflow
 ------------------